thomaskolasa/princetonbikelanes/README.md

 ### FAQ
 <dl>
   <dt>What if it rains?</dt>
-  <dd>Keep rain pants in your bag and along with a seat cover.
+  <dd>Keep rain pants in your bag along with a seat cover.
 Spring Street Garage and Princeton Station have covered parking.</dd>

   <dt>How do I attach bags to a tiny cargo rack?</dt>
   <dd>Bungee cords.
 You can also buy a Wald pizza rack.</dd>